The Best Full Face Downhill Mountain Bike Helmets

-We think that comfort should be a top priority in a helmet because comfortable helmets are less distracting and allow you to concentrate on your line.
-While you will likely never completely forget you are wearing a full-face helmet like you might with a half-shell, we look for helmets which feel like an extension of the body rather than a hinderance.
-We found that the most comfortable helmets have interior padding constructed of dense open-cell foam covered in a soft to the touch and wicking material.
+We think that comfort is a top priority in a helmet because comfortable helmets are less distracting and allow you to concentrate on your line.
+While you never forget you are wearing a full-face helmet as you might with a half-shell, we look for helmets which feel like an extension of the body rather than a hinderance.
+The most comfortable helmets have interior padding constructed of dense open-cell foam covered in a soft to the touch and wicking material.
 This padding tends to pack out over time, especially in the cheek pad area where it is the thickest.
-Once a downhill helmet's padding packs out, we found that it will not only be less comfortable but also tend to bounce around on the head a bit more.
+Once a downhill helmet's padding packs out, it is not only less comfortable but also tends to bounce around on the head a bit more.

 The Bell Transfer-9 is the most comfortable helmet in our test and we awarded it a rare perfect ten in this test.
-This helmet uses dense interior padding which is covered in a smooth velvety material to hold the helmet securely in place while preventing pressure points between the head and the polystyrene.
+This model uses dense interior padding which is covered with a smooth, velvety material to hold the helmet in place while preventing pressure points between the head and the polystyrene.

-As with half-shell mountain bike helmets, we found that helmets that fit securely felt lighter than the scale may reflect.
-One such helmet was the Giro Cipher, which at 40 ounces is one of the heavier helmets we tested, though its snug fit make it feel lighter on the head.
+As with half-shell mountain bike helmets, helmets that fit securely felt lighter than the scale may reflect.
+One such helmet was the Giro Cipher, which at 40 ounces is one of the heavier helmets we tested, though its snug fit makes it feel lighter on the head.

-The lightest helmet in our test is the Bell Sanction at just 34 ounces in a size Large, though we don't consider this helmet fit for full-blown downhill shredding.
-Sure light weight is important in a helmet, but we don't think you should sacrifice protection to lose just a few ounces.
+The lightest helmet in our test is the Bell Sanction at just 34 ounces in size Large, though we don't consider this helmet fit for full-blown downhill shredding.
+Sure, low weight is important in a helmet, but we don't believe in sacrificing protection to lose a few ounces.
 If light weight is your top priority in a full-face, then we recommend that you check out the Fox Rampage which weighs just 2.8 ounces more than the Sanction while being a more protective lid.

 The highest score in this test went to the POC Cortex Flow, which allowed for excellent airflow through its shell as well as easy (for a full-face) breathing because of its long chin guard with a massive vent.
 The lowest score in this test went to the Giro Cipher, which is suffocating because of its much too close for comfort chin guard.

 Full-face bike helmets can be combined with neck braces like a Leatt or Atlas.
 We tested all of the helmets with a Leatt DBX.
-(You can read more about neck braces and certifications in our Buying Advice article.)
-Of the helmets we tested, the ones we feel would work best with a Leatt are the Troy Lee D3, Bell Transfer-9, and Giro Cipher.
-These helmets allow for excellent range of motion but also have sturdy bottom edges that we feel would handle the load if you happen to lawn dart on your head.
+(Read more about neck braces and certifications in our Buying Advice article.)
+Of the helmets we tested, the ones that work best with a Leatt are the Troy Lee D3, Bell Transfer-9, and Giro Cipher.
+These helmets allow for excellent range of motion but also have strong bottom edges that handle the load if you happen to lawn dart on your head.

 The downhill helmets we tested came with a variety of extras ranging from spare visors, helmet camera mounts, and speaker pockets.
-All came with some sort of storage bag.
+All came with a storage bag.
 Most of these bags are simple fabric sacks, except for the one included with the Troy Lee D3, which came with a substantial storage bag that can also accommodate goggles, gloves, and a few other small items.